 Is everyone smiling, have their eyes open and looking at the camera?

 Don’t forget about the backgrounds, I have actually seen a backyard family portrait posted online with Dog Poop in the photo!
-Look past the “people” and see whats all in the composition.
+Look past the “people” and see what’s all in the composition.

 2. Ask for an equipment list.

-This is more for you to see if they are serious about their craft, but is not a show-stopper.
+This is more for you to see if they are serious about their craft but is not a show-stopper.
 A professional photographer can shoot great photos with just about any camera.
-But an amateur shooting with amateurish equipment is already struggling and if they don’t know how to work within the equipment limitations, the results will be disastrous.
-Serious photographers will have various different lenses and in some cases different camera bodies to accommodate a broad range of shooting scenarios.
+But an amateur shooting with amateurish equipment is already struggling, and if they don’t know how to work within the equipment limitations, the results will be disastrous.
+Serious photographers will have various different lenses and in some cases, different camera bodies to accommodate a broad range of shooting scenarios.

 So what to look for?

-3. Know what the “whole” shoot is going to cost up front and get it in writing.
+3. Know what the “whole” shoot is going to cost up-front and get it in writing.

 Ask the photographer, what am I getting (exactly) and what is it going to cost (exactly).
 It’s really that simple – then, have them put it all in writing!

-You’ll want to know how many of the images will be fully post-processed and ready to print (on or off line).
-A lot of photographers will shoot 10 or even 50 shots and only produce 1 or 2 “final” print ready images, and require for a fee for them to edit any more.
-The key here is to know what and how many poses do you want and make sure each will be “print ready” when delivered.
+You’ll want to know how many of the images will be fully post-processed and ready to print (on or offline).
+A lot of photographers will shoot 10 or even 50 shots and only produce 1 or 2 “final” print-ready images, and require for a fee for them to edit any more.
+The key here is to know what and how many poses do you want and make sure each will be “print-ready” when delivered.

 You’ll want to know if you get the full resolution digital copies w/o watermarks.
-I’m surprised how many photographer will deliver low-res/web versions with watermarks (their name/logo on the image somewhere) and ask for a few for the full resolution w/o watermarks – and sometimes this fee is huge.
+I’m surprised how many photographers will deliver low-res/web versions with watermarks (their name/logo on the image somewhere) and ask for a few for the full resolution w/o watermarks – and sometimes this fee is huge.

-4. How long after the photo shoot will I have my images?
+4. How long after the photoshoot will I have my images?

-This is an important question and this also NEEDS TO BE IN WRITING!
+This is an important question, and this also NEEDS TO BE IN WRITING!
 You will not believe how many times I have heard that a photographer took weeks even months to get the images edited and back to the client!
 A typical scenario would be to get the images back within a week.
 You really don’t want your Christmas photos delivered sometime in January – do you?